Home > Samuel Kimbles

 Samuel Kimbles

 Samuel Kimbles, Ph.
-D., is a clinical psychologist, Jungian analyst, and member of the faculty of the C. G. Jung Institute of San Francisco, and a clinical professor (VCF) in the Department of Family and Community Medicine, University of California, San Francisco.
+D., is a clinical psychologist, Jungian analyst, and member of the faculty of the C. G. Jung Institute of San Francisco, clinical professor (VCF) in the Department of Family and Community Medicine, University of California, San Francisco.
 He has served as president of the C. G. Jung Institute.
 He has lectured and presented papers on topics related to the theory and practical applications of analytical psychology nationally and internationally.
 He is a clinical consultant and has taught at the San Francisco Jung Institute, colleges and universities as well as trained mental health and analytic professionals.
 His published work on the cultural complex is a significant contribution to the application of analytical psychology to the study of groups and society.
-His previous book, The Cultural Complex: Contemporary Jungian Perspectives on Psyche and Society (Singer & Kimbles, eds.), and his most recent book: Phantom Narratives: The Unseen Contributions of Culture to Psyche, explores the themes of psyche in groups and society.
+His previous books, The Cultural Complex: Contemporary Jungian Perspectives on Psyche and Society (Singer & Kimbles, eds.), Phantom Narratives: The Unseen Contributions of Culture to Psyche, and Intergenerational, Complexes in Analytical Psychology (The Suffering of Ghosts) explore themes of psyche in groups and society.
+He is preparing his latest book for publication: When Phantomatic Forces Come.

 Sign Up for our Newsletter